 The above cases and statement are clearly serious, not all sexual harassment incidents are straight forward and often murky, and evidence is not available, the civil test is on the balance of probabilities, get advice from sexual harassment lawyers, or email or call us.

-A Whole New Approach P/L, we are not sexual harassment lawyers, we are workplace advisors and representatives who have been representing females in sexual harassment issues/ claims since 2004, get advice from us, its free, its confidential, know your rights, call us today on 1800 333 666
+A Whole New Approach P/L, we are not sexual harassment lawyers, we are workplace advisors and representatives who have been representing employees in sexual harassment issues/ claims since 2004, get advice from us, its free, its confidential, know your rights, call us today on 1800 333 666 , All workplace matters, sex discrimination, bullying, forced to resign due to sexual harassment.
+All Fair work Commission matters, including stop sexual harassment orders.
+Looking for a lawyer, try us first, fixed fees or no win, no fees.
+All states, including Victoria, NSW, Qld, All cities, including Melbourne, Sydney

 Rose v Telstra Corporation Limited (1998) AIRC 1592.